bobbingwide/oik-css/readme.txt

 == Description ==
 Allows internal CSS styling to be included in the content of the page.

-Use the CSS block to add custom CSS.
+- Use the CSS block to add custom CSS.

-Use the GeSHi block to syntax highlight: CSS, HTML, JavaScript, jQuery, PHP and MySQL.
+- Use the GeSHi block to syntax highlight: CSS, HTML, JavaScript, jQuery, PHP, MySQL or None.

+For backward compatibility:

-Use the [bw_css] shortcode to add custom CSS as and when you need it.
+- Use the [bw_css] shortcode to add custom CSS as and when you need it.

 For designers, developers and documentors [bw_css] supports echoing of the custom CSS, allowing you to document the CSS you are using.
 For readability, the CSS is processed using the Generic Syntax Highlighter (GeSHi) processing.

-Use the [bw_geshi] shortcode for syntax highlighting of: CSS, HTML(5), JavaScript and jQuery, PHP and MySQL.
+- Use the [bw_geshi] shortcode for syntax highlighting of: CSS, HTML(5), JavaScript and jQuery, PHP and MySQL.
 Also supports language: none.

-Implemented as a lazy smart shortcode this code is dependent upon the oik base plugin.

-Use the [bw_autop] shortcode to disable or re-enable WordPress's wpautop() logic.
+- Use the [bw_autop] shortcode to disable or re-enable WordPress's wpautop() logic.

-Use the experimental [bw_background] shortcode to display an attached image in the background.
+- Use the experimental [bw_background] shortcode to display an attached image in the background.

 == Installation ==
 1. Upload the contents of the oik-css plugin to the `/wp-content/plugins/oik-css' directory
 1. Activate the oik-css plugin through the 'Plugins' menu in WordPress
-1. Use the [bw_css] shortcode inside your content
+1. Use the CSS and GeSHi blocks within your content.

 == Frequently Asked Questions ==

+= What are the dependencies? =

+This code is no longer dependent upon the oik base plugin; it uses shared libraries.
+If you want to use the shortcodes then using oik v3.3.7 or higher is still recommended.

 = What is the syntax? =
 `
 [bw_css] your CSS goes here [/bw_css]